top of page

 By JACK LUHRS

-A brilliant display by captain-coach Len Sexton and ruckman Bill Biron spearheaded Griffith to a 150 points win over Whitton on the first round of the South-West League competition at the Ex-Servicemen's Oval on Sunday.
+A brilliant display by captain-coach Len Sexton and ruckman Bill Biron spearheaded Griffith to 150 points win over Whitton on the first round of the South-West League competition at the Ex-Servicemen's Oval on Sunday.

 Griffith won 26-23 (179) to 3-11 (29).